piotrszymaniec/Looty-ref/QuickNotes-whenyouneedtoputitsomewhere.md

   - also i could slim design a little and make it opaque

 2. When turning on unparsed column i could turn off text-overflow ellipsis just for this column - so long text was all visible

+3. hwile having cursor on column header, whole column could be highligted in higlht column color